bjcworth/WordRank/README.md

 # WordRank
-A simple program that takes in a word and ranks it based on where it lies alphabetically in relation to other possible assemblages of those letters
+A python program that takes in a word and ranks it based on where it lies alphabetically in relation to other possible assemblages of those letters